History migration (experimental)

 Access Camunda 7 process engine

-To retrieve information from Camunda 7 entities, use the processEngine available in the EntityConversionContext.
+To retrieve information from Camunda 7 entities, use the EntityConversionContext parameter which provides access to the processEngine.

 Use it to access services such as RepositoryService and RuntimeService.
 Fetch additional data as needed from other Camunda 7 entities.